Kong/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

       datatype: string
       default: null
       description: |
-        Unique identifier of the IdP application.
+        The unique identifier of the IdP application.
 Formatted as a URL containing information about the IdP so the SP can validate that the SAML assertions it receives are issued from the correct IdP.
     - name: nameid_format
       required: false
       datatype: string
-      default: '"EmailAddress"'
+      default: EmailAddress
       description: |
-        The requested NameId format.
-Options are:
+        The requested `NameId` format.
+Options available are:
         - `Unspecified`
         - `EmailAddress`
         - `Persistent`